• Skip to primary navigation

 Jump to Recipe·Print Recipe

-To me, there is nothing more comforting than a warm bowl of soup.
-I came up with this Roasted Honeynut and Pumpkin soup with Rosemary simply by using the ingredients that were in my kitchen this week.
-It was so good I had to share!
+I came up with this Roasted Honeynut and Pumpkin soup with Rosemary simply by using the ingredients that were in my kitchen this time of year.
+It was so good I had to share.
 Seasonal vegetables?
 Check.
 Delicious, decadent flavor approved by Le Chef?
 Check.
-Healthy meal full of fortifying ingredients for this postpartum Maman?
 Check!
+Did I mention that this soup freezes beautifully as well?

-Soupe Passée, Soupe Moulinée
+Soupe Passรฉe, Soupe Moulinรฉe

-French diet books often extole the virtues of a good “soupe passée” and they are not wrong.
+French diet books often extole the virtues of a good "soupe passรฉe" and they are not wrong.
 That being said, I find myself often pairing the soup with a wheel of cheese and a bonne baguette! (you can learn to make your own baguettes at home using my simple recipe for beginners)

-Honeynut Squash, Pumpkin & Rosemary
+Honeynut Squash, Pumpkin & Rosemary Soup

 Kitchen Essentials: